legion-platform/legion/docs/source/tutorials_wine.rst

 In this file, we:

-- line 4: Set artifact name from the Train step
+- line 4: Set to artifact name from the Train step
-- line 6: Set docker registry, where output will be staged
+- line 6: Set to docker registry, where output will be staged
-- line 7: Specify docker command
+- line 7: Specify the docker command
-- line 8: id of :term:`REST API Packager`
+- line 8: id of the :term:`REST API Packager`

-Create :term:`Package` using :term:`Legion CLI`:
+Create a :term:`Package` using :term:`Legion CLI`:

 .. code-block:: console

     $ legionctl conn create -f ./legion/packaging.legion.yaml

-Check :term:`Package` logs:
+Check the :term:`Package` logs:

 .. code-block:: console